 Research has shown that a critical factor influencing school success for children with TBI is the degree of collaboration between the child’s parents and educators.
-Once a child is back in school following a TBI, parents will want to develop and maintain a non-adversarial working relationship with their child’s teachers.
+Once children with TBI are back in school, parents will want to develop and maintain a non-adversarial working relationship with teachers.
 Parents may find it helpful to research tips for being a proactive advocate for their child and to practice effective communication skills when working with their child’s school team, such as using “I” statements.

 At the beginning of each school year parents should seek to establish a system of ongoing communication with their child’s teachers, one that will keep both parties abreast of day-to-day happenings and alert all to any minor problems before they become major crises.
 Parents and teachers should decide together on the easiest form of communication for all parties, whether it is checklists, notes, emails, phone calls, or brief meetings, and agree to a schedule for the interactions.

 Learn About Brain Injury to Inform Teachers about Children with TBI

 It is also essential for parents to gain as much knowledge as they can about the effects of TBI in children, and for them to understand that their child’s teacher may or may not have had training or experience working with students with TBI, as many teachers do not.

 Since parents of students with TBI hold a wealth of information about their child’s unique needs, it is extremely helpful for the parents to meet with teachers at the beginning of the school year and provide them with a short overview of their child’s injury, course of recovery, current needs, and behavior and learning strategies that have proven helpful in the past.
 The parent could have the child start with a minor role in the presentation and then each year take on a greater role in the presentation.
 This is a great way for students to learn to identify their needs and practice self-advocacy skills, while conveying the necessary information to the teachers.

 Good Parenting Skills Help at Home for Children with TBI